-Some certifications are not worth the paper they are printed on (i.e., online class certifications from non-credited learning institutes), but certifying your business as women-owned definitely is worth doing - especially if you plan to do business with any local, state or, the federal government.
+While some certifications are not worth the paper they are printed on, certifying your business as woman-owned definitely is worth doing –– especially if you plan to do business with any local, state, or federal government entity.

-- Increased Credibility.
-Becoming certified is a process; you must apply and be approved for certification.
-Not all business are eligible for certifications and not all that apply are approved.
+- Increased Credibility: Becoming certified is a process; you must apply and be approved for certification.
+Not all businesses are eligible for certifications and not all that apply are approved.
 Being certified makes your business stand out in a unique way.

 Your business may also be overlooked as there is considerable discretion among contracting officers in how they accept, approach, and award contracts.
 A formally certified women-owned business may, in the eyes of a contracting officer, be preferable.